ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 - $ \phi(\cdot) $ is an encoding network that encodes high dimensional observation into low dimensional feature,
 - $ f(\cdot) $ is a dynamic network that predicts the next feature given the current feature and action.

 We can see that **Equation \ref{eq: r_int}** is actually the prediction error.
-An agent that is trained to maximize this reward $ r_{\text{int}} $ will prefer transitions with high prediction errors.
-Curiosity, in this case, can be intepreted as the inability to predict future states.
+An agent that is trained to maximize such reward will prefer transitions with high prediction errors. **Curiosity, in this case, is the inability to predict future states.
+As a result, curiosity encourages exploration.**

 In general, the reward $ r_{t} $ can be defined as a mixture of extrinsic and intrinsic reward: